KrupickaJan/LeitnerCards/README.md

-# Leitner Cards Web App Backend
+# Leitner Cards

-Welcome to the Leitner Cards Web App backend, a personal project created for study purposes.
+Welcome to the Leitner Cards, a personal project created for study purposes.
 This project is built using Java Spring Boot and employs the Leitner system to help users efficiently memorize information through spaced repetition.

 ## Overview